arevindh/Shopify_Stock_Checker/basic_script.md

     `batch_delay` is unused in the basic script.
 It is for the webhook only.

     `request_fail_delay` adds a delay after a request fails before resuming the sending of requests.

+## Troubleshooting

+To reset settings to default, delete `config.cfg` and run the script.
+A new `config.cfg` will be generated with defaults.